AnonymouX47/term-image/docs/source/guide/concepts.rst

 Render Styles
 -------------

-A render style is a specific implementation of representing or drawing images in a terminal emulator and each is implemented as a class.
+See :term:`render style`.

-All render styles are designed to share a common interface (with some styles having extensions), making the usage of one class directly compatibile with another, except when using style-specific features.
+All render style classes are designed to share a common interface (with some having extensions), making the usage of one class directly compatibile with another, except when using style-specific features.